multiversx/mx-specs/sc-multisig-specs.md

 * **View action:** the board members need to see the action proposed before they approve it.
 * **Sign action:** board members are allowed to sign.
 We might add an expiration date until board members can sign (until block x…).
 * **Un-sign action:** board members are allowed to un-sign, i.e. to remove their signature from an action.
 Actions with 0 signatures are cleared from storage.
 This is to allow mistakes to be cleared.
 * **Perform action (by id/hash)** - can be activated by proposers or board members.
 It is successful only if enough signatures are present from the board members.
 Whoever calls “perform action” needs to provide any eGLD required by the target, as well as to pay for gas.
+If there is a move balance kind of action, who calls the action pays the gas and the amount to be moved is taken from MSC balance.
+But the gas is always taken from the balance of the one who creates the "perform action" transaction.

 Also the following view functions will be available:
 * **Count pending Actions:** returns the number of existing Actions.